voyager1winterberry/cse372-01srs/srsV3-0.md

 * #### 3.2.7.2 Security <a name="3.2.7.2-security" />
     * The map shall not be editable by any unauthorized party.

+## 3.3 MyJym Videos

+This Specification section explains the MyJym application in detail, the specification goes over eight categories.
+Such as external interfaces, functionality, usability, performance, database, design constraints, and software system attribute requirements for the MyJym application.

+### 3.3.1 External Interfaces Specification
+#### 3.3.1.1 Database
+* The MyJym application will use a database to store workout information, Specific columns and requirements of the database can be found in section 3.5.

+* The database shall store workout title

+* The database shall store workout video links

+* The database shall store workout description

+* The database shall store the image links

+#### 3.3.1.2 VIdeo Streaming
+* The API for a video streaming website will be used to share videos on workout techniques and forms, and how to use gym exercise equipment.
+This will be used according to the product owner and stakeholder’s decisions.

+* Gymgoers shall have the ability to access workout videos

+### 3.3.2 Functions
+* This section is responsible for explaining MyJym’s ability to perform to the User’s standard.
+These functions are split up into sections that explain the procedure of the MyJym application in how to perform or complete tasks.

+#### 3.3.2.1 My Video
+* The purpose of the following section provides the capabilities of the video page.
+This represents an individual user for the MyJym application.
+* The My Video page shall display a workout title.

+* The My Video page shall display an equipment name.

+* The My Video page shall display a workout video.

+* The My Video page shall provide a save video button.

+### 3.3.3 Usability Requirement
+* User shall be able to save a selected video
+* User shall be able to view the workout video
+* User shall be able to view saved videos

+### 3.3.4 Performance requirements
+For the MyJym application to meet performance standards, there are specific requirements that are needed to be met, specified below.
+* User shall be able to save a selected video
+* The user shall only be able to save one video link per exercise.
+* The My Video page shall support a configurable amount of workouts
+* The My Video page shall support a configurable amount of workouts videos

+### 3.3.5 Logical Database Requirements
+The MyJym database shall store all the tables that are necessary for storing information required by the application.
+* The workout table shall contain an exercise title column
+* The workout table shall contain a description column
+* The workout table shall contain a video link column
+* The workout table shall contain a workout id column that acts as a primary key

+### 3.3.6 Design Constraints
+* The user shall only be able to save workout video

+### 3.3.7 Software System Attributes
+#### 3.3.7.1 Reliability
+* The system shall exit immediately when a user finds an error.
+* The app shall check that locally stored user information matches what is stored in a database.
+#### 3.3.7.2 Security
+* The user shall only be able to add approved video links to an exercise.
+#### 3.3.7.3 Maintainability
+* App administrators shall be able to remove inappropriate content.

 ## 3.4 Login & Homepage <a name="3.4-login-&-homepage" /> <!-- 3.4 is Team 5's work -->
 * ### 3.4.1 External Interfaces <a name="3.4.1-external-interfaces" />